Bajrang Punia: 2014 Asian Games

-In Incheon, South Korea, he won the silver medal in the Men's freestyle 61 kg category, after losing 1-3 to Masoud Esmaeilpoorjouybari of Iran.
+In Incheon, South Korea, he won the silver medal in the Men's freestyle 61 kg category, after losing 1–3 to Masoud Esmaeilpoorjouybari of Iran.

-In the Round of 16, he faced Tuvshintulga Tumenbileg of Mongolia and beat him 3-1.
-His quarter-finals opponent was Farkhodi Usmonzoda of Tajikistan whom he beat 4-1 to qualify for the semi-finals.
-He was assured of a medal when he beat Noriyuki Takatsuka of Japan 4-1 in the semi-finals.
+In the Round of 16, he faced Tuvshintulga Tumenbileg of Mongolia and beat him 3–1.
+His quarter-finals opponent was Farkhodi Usmonzoda of Tajikistan whom he beat 4–1 to qualify for the semi-finals.
+He was assured of a medal when he beat Noriyuki Takatsuka of Japan 4–1 in the semi-finals.

 2014 Asian Wrestling Championships

-In Astana, Kazakhstan, Bajrang won the silver medal in the men's freestyle 61 kg category, losing 0-4 to Masoud Esmaeilpour of Iran.
+In Astana, Kazakhstan, Bajrang won the silver medal in the men's freestyle 61 kg category, losing 0–4 to Masoud Esmaeilpour of Iran.

-In the Round of 16, Bajrang met Lee Seung-Chul of South Korea whom he beat 3-1.
-In the quarter-finals, he faced Noriyuki Takatsuka of Japan whom he beat 3-1 to qualify for the semi-finals.
-There he met Nazmandakh Lhamgarmaa of Mongolia whom he beat 3-1 to assure himself of a medal.
+In the Round of 16, he met Lee Seung-Chul of South Korea, whom he beat 3–1.
+In the quarter-finals, he faced Noriyuki Takatsuka of Japan, whom he beat 3–1 to qualify for the semi-finals.
+There he met Nazmandakh Lhamgarmaa of Mongolia whom he beat 3–1 to assure himself of a medal.

 2015 World Wrestling Championships

-Unlike his fellow Narsingh Yadav, Bajrang wasn't able to win a medal at the tournament in Las Vegas and finished 5th.
+Unlike his fellow Narsingh Yadav, Bajrang was not able to win a medal at the tournament in Las Vegas and finished 5th.

-In the Round of 32, he met Batboldyn Nomin of Mongolia who beat him 10-0.
+In the Round of 32, he met Batboldyn Nomin of Mongolia who beat him 10–0.
 With the Mongolian qualifying for the final bout in the 61 kg category, Bajrang got a chance to contest in the Repêchage round.
-His first opponent in the repêchage round was Reece Humphrey of the USA whom he beat 6-0 easily.
-The second repêchage opponent was Beka Lomtadze from Georgia who put up a fight but was ultimately overcome 13-6 by the Indian.
-Unfortunately, he fell at the last hurdle, drawing the bronze medal bout 6-6 but his opponent Vasyl Shuptar of Ukraine, scoring the last point.
+His first opponent in the repêchage round was Reece Humphrey of the USA whom he beat 6–0 easily.
+The second repêchage opponent was Beka Lomtadze from Georgia who put up a fight but was ultimately overcome 13–6 by the Indian.
+Unfortunately, he fell at the last hurdle, drawing the bronze medal bout 6–6 but his opponent Vasyl Shuptar of Ukraine, scoring the last point.